davenquinn/Mars-Data-Browser/README.md

 To build the UI, run the watch script in the `bin` directory:

 ```
-> bin/watch
+> bin/build --watch
 ```

 This will build a website in the `dist/` directory, and keep a server running at `http://localhost:1234/` for testing.

-To build a compressed version for production, run the `bin/build` script.
+To build a compressed version for production, run the `bin/build` script with no arguments.